Conscious Birth Collective

 Meet the Mentors

-Twice a year, Conscious Birth Collective, a concerted community of leaders in the doula profession, accepts a small cohort of birth workers who have taken a birth doula training, and have a committed interest and readiness to expand their work in this very special field.
+Conscious Birth Collective, a concerted community of leaders in the doula profession, accepts a small cohort of birth workers who have taken a birth doula training, and have a committed interest and readiness to expand their work in this very special field.

-Our mentors have something special in common as founding members of collectives: Myla Flores of Uptown Village Cooperative, Nicole Jean Baptiste of Sésé, Birthing Freedom/ Bronx (Re)Birth and Progress Collective, Aida Alfonzo of Innatus Birth, Evelyn Alvarez of Bronx (Re)Birth and Progress Collective, Naima Beckles of For Your Birth, and Emilie Rodriguez of Ashe Birthing Services.
-We are individuals who value community.
-We are each uniquely experienced in the birth field, can offer loving guidance and direction, help provide accountability, and of course plenty of support.
+Our mentors have something special in common as founders of doula- led organizations: Nicole Jean Baptiste of Sese Birth / Bronx Rebirth, Myla Flores of The Birthing Place, Aida Alfonzo of Innatus Birth, Evelyn Alvarez of Bronx Rebirth, and Te_Ana Souffrant of The Arch App.
+Workshops are also facilitated by Carmen Mojica of River Body Wellness, Simone Toomer IBCLC, and Emilie Rodriguez of Ashe Birthing Services.
+Our mentors, with deep value for community, each uniquely experienced and positioned in the birth field, are excited to provide professional development workshops, loving guidance and direction, accountability, and of course plenty of support to an incoming group of BIPOC birth worker mentees in 2024!

 The cost to enroll in the Mentorship Program is $1650.
 We are pleased to be able to offer some partial scholarships.